|Survey name||International Passenger Survey (IPS)|

 accessibility and clarity

-Statistics on international migration are available for a number of variables including citizenship, country of last or next residence, country of birth, age, sex, marital status, main reason for migration, usual occupation and area of destination or origin within the UK.
-Some detailed statistics can only be derived from IPS data, because the characteristics of the other data sources used to calculate LTIM cannot be disaggregated to all IPS variables.
-The IPS 3-series tables, released each November, detail the additional data that are provided from the IPS.
+Long-Term International Migration (LTIM) estimates are available for a number of variables including citizenship, country of last or next residence, country of birth, age, sex, marital status, main reason for migration, usual occupation and area of destination or origin within the UK.
+Some detailed statistics can only be derived from International Passenger Survey (IPS) data, because the characteristics of the other data sources used to calculate LTIM cannot be disaggregated to all IPS variables.
+The IPS 3 and 4-series tables, released each November, detail the additional data that are provided solely from the IPS.

 Timeliness and punctuality